Information about local, regional and national groups and networks related to special education needs and disabilities.

 Association of Educational Psychologists

-Basics Plus is a social enterprise providing work training opportunities for more than 80 people with learning difficulties, supported by 30 staff.
+Basics Plus is a social enterprise based in Scarborough providing work training opportunities for more than 80 people with learning difficulties, supported by 30 staff.
 Basics Plus offers a diverse range of business activities, including a craft and print works and catering.

 Basics Plus at Betton Farm